AlgebraLoveme/AlgebraLoveme.github.io/_posts/2019-11-21-Hardness_of_a_variant_of_Shortest_Path.md

 Let $G=(V,E)$ be a directed graph with designated vertices $s$ and $t$.
 Every edge $e$ has an integer weight $w(e)$, which may be positive, zero, or negative.
 For a simple $s\text{-}t$ path $P$, define its cost as $c(P)=\left\lvert\sum_{e\in P}w(e)\right\rvert$.
 The goal is to find a path of minimum cost.

-Using integers is deliberate.
-Standard complexity analysis assumes that an algorithm receives a finite sequence of bits.
-Binary notation gives every integer a finite representation, and the number of bits becomes part of the input size.
-Rational weights can be converted to integers by multiplying every weight by a common denominator.
-This scales every path total by the same positive factor, so the optimal path does not change.
-Arbitrary real numbers, however, may not have finite representations and require a different computational model.
+We restrict the weights to integers written in binary.
+Thus each weight has a finite representation, and the number of bits used to write it contributes to the input size.
+Proving hardness under this restriction is enough: any broader version that permits integer weights contains these instances.

-It is helpful to state the associated decision problem:
+Consider the associated decision problem:

 > Given $G$, $s$, $t$, and a nonnegative integer $B$, is there an $s\text{-}t$ path $P$ with $c(P)\leq B$?

-This problem is in NP: a path is a polynomial-size certificate, and its weight can be summed and checked in polynomial time.
-We will prove NP-hardness by considering only the special case $B=0$.
+This problem is in NP: a proposed simple path lists at most $\lvert V\rvert$ vertices, and we can sum its weights and check the bound in polynomial time.
+To prove NP-hardness, it is enough to consider the special case $B=0$.

 ## Reduction from Partition